Separability and entanglement of resonating valence-bond states: Multipartite separability

 This state is exactly $k$-separable, see \eqref{eq:ksep}.

-For generic RK states, the arguments of Sec.~\ref{sec:sep_rk_generic} carry through to the multipartite situation and we find that the state is separable in the thermodynamic limit where the boundary energies are negligible compared to the bulk energy of system $B$.
+For arbitrary regions and lattices, the calculation generalizes as in Sec.~\ref{sec:RKSepConcave} and the same conclusion applies.
+For generic RK states, the arguments of Sec.~\ref{sec:sep_rk_generic} carry through to the multipartite situation---they are separable in the thermodynamic limit where the boundary energies are negligible compared to the bulk energy of system $B$.